boygao1992/speechCollection/README.md

 the solution that temporarily stabilized the system
 - urbanization projects in China in an insane speed (half of global consumption in many kinds of raw materials)
 - temporarily mitigate the problem of surplus of liquidity by creating more liquidity
+  - essentially tax the lower class (and the third world) and let them to pay the price

 this is the insane system we all getting into and an insane form of urbanization as a result
 - we are building cities for people to invest, not for people to live in